inbo/niche_vlaanderen/docs/cli.rst

 Niche Configuration file
 ########################

-The easiest way to get started with NICHE is by using a configuration file.
+Instead of running Niche interactively, it can be used  with a configuration file.
 For a simple NICHE model this could look like this:

  .. code-block:: yaml